 Smoking is a known risk factor for many cancers.
 Although you may have already been diagnosed with cancer, it’s not too late to stop smoking.
 When you quit smoking, you reduce your risk of its many associated medical complications, which should improve your chances of withstanding the physical stresses of cancer and treatment.
 Also, since the immune system of smokers is generally less effective than nonsmokers, by quitting you may be adding to your immune system’s ability to join in the battle against cancer.

 Diabetes is a known risk factor for pancreatic cancer.
 You can help prevent diabetes with regular blood sugar testing by your doctor, especially if you have a strong family history for this condition.
 If you are diagnosed with prediabetes, follow a strict diet and exercise program to prevent it from progressing to diabetes.

 Eating a healthful diet may help you avoid other medical conditions linked to poor nutrition.
-Because cancer itself and some cancer treatment may have a dulling effect on your appetite, it’s important that you make the most of the calories you do take in.
+Because cancer itself and some cancer treatments may have a dulling effect on your appetite, it’s important that you make the most of the calories you do take in.
 A registered dietitian can help you learn more about the best kinds of foods for you to eat and how to eat other, less healthy foods in moderation.
 Avoid making drastic changes in your diet based on the latest fad.

 Exercise has many benefits that may help you withstand the physical and emotional stresses of cancer and cancer treatment, including:

 You may consider consulting a personal trainer to help you set exercise goals and to safely follow through on initiating an exercise program.
-While incorporating exercise, be sure to balance rest and activities to prevent becoming too tired.
+While incorporating exercise, be sure to balance rest and activities to prevent your becoming too tired.